Stakenborg/BASSquareCropper/README.md

 squareCropperViewController.cancelText = @"STOP";
 squareCropperViewController.excludedBackgroundColor = [UIColor blackColor];
 ```
 This would look like hot garbage, but you get the idea.
+Anything left unmodified will be defaulted to what is shown in the screenshots.

 ##License
 BASSquareCropperController is available under the MIT license.